To eliminate the costs, disparities, and lack of agility associated with managing 100-plus in-country websites on a local level

 Mentos: how do you manage a sweet fleet?

-In 2016, when consumer brand Mentos, part of Perfetti Van Melle (PvM) group (one of the world's largest manufacturers and distributors of confectionery and chewing gum), put out a request for proposal (RFP), more than 100 of its websites were managed, hosted, and developed locally—no global infrastructure, no option to manage their sites as a fleet.
+In 2016, when consumer brand Mentos, part of Perfetti Van Melle (PvM) group (one of the world's largest manufacturers and distributors of confectionery and chewing gum), put out a request for proposal (RFP), more than 100 of its websites were managed, hosted, and developed locally—no global infrastructure, no option to manage multiple applications from one place.

 Local Mentos managers spent an inordinate amount of time ensuring that all their brand websites across the globe were presented consistently.
 If, for example, a brand design element required an update, 50 local managers, some of whom managed several countries’ websites, were briefed on the change.
 Those 50 managers would each alert 50 local agencies to implement and test the revision on every website: a costly process.